mosip/reporting/README.md

-### 1. Introduction - Reporting Framework
+### 1. Introduction - Reference Reporting Framework
-Document is to present the MOSIP reporting framework set-up and deployment.
+Document is to present the MOSIP reference reporting framework set-up and deployment.
 Reporting framework uses below tool for real-time straming data and visualization.
 ##### * Postgres for MOSIP data source enabled with binary or write ahead logs
 ##### * Debezium for change data capture from postgres, This is used along with Kafka connect as plugin
 ##### * Kafka connect to connect data source and stream data